Best French Language Course

 The National Parenting Association reports that babies can learn foreign languages with ease.
 Teaching a foreign language to children at an early age benefits their abilities to learn the foreign language and any other language concepts.

 There is a fancy word for knowing two languages.
 It is called bilingualism.
 In a New York Times article, "Why Bilinguals Smarter," being bilingual makes people smarter.
 It helps people become more aware of their own language and developing an ability that keeps them sharp.

 Whistlefritz, Allons Danser! believes so.
-The company’s recent DVD, “French for Kids: On Va Jouer, Let’s Play” was fun to watch, but could not tell what they were talking about because it was all in French.
+The company’s dedicated all French DVD, “French for Kids: On Va Jouer, Let’s Play” was fun to watch, but I could not tell what they were talking about because it was all in French.